nxt-ext/nxt/DEVELOPERS-GUIDE.md

   - Adding a modal
     - Create a new html modal also in index.html, the modals start around line 1750 at time of writing
     - It is fairly easy to make a modal based upon the information from other modals already created.

+### Translation ###

+#### Coding ####

+Translation is done with the ``i18next`` Javascript translation library.
+Translations can be added to the code in the following way:

+- With ``data-i18n`` data attribute in HTML code, e.g. ``<span data-i18n="send_message">Send Message</span>``
+- Via ``$.t()`` function in JS, e.g. ``$.t("send_message")``

+Translation files can be found in the ``locales`` folder, base language is the english translation in ``locales/en/translation.json``.

+When adding new text/labeling visible in the UI do the following:

+- Use one of the methods outlined above, choose an appropriate translation key
+- Add both the key and the english text to the top of the english translation file
+- Please don't use namespaces in your keys (e.g. not ``namespace.mynewkey``) since this is complicating the filestructure of translation files when created automatically and cause problems when importing files to translation service
+- If you later change the english text in the HTML please also change the text within the english translation file, otherwise the new english text is overwritten with the old english text from translation file

+#### Process translation files #####

+TODO